Check Out My Projects

 Figure 5.6 (Click the image to view fullscreen)

 Before officially being able to call this a desktop waste bin, I needed to add a removable top.
 I wanted to explore another CAD tool, instead of TinkerCAD, so I opted to use OnShape in order to create a more detailed and personalized top.
 I begin with the removed portion I had from my tinkerCAD file, prior to altering the original.
 I took the top portion to ensure the dimensions I started with were exactly the dimensions of the top of the bin.
 After importing it into Onshape, I then used the sketch tool to insert a smaller circle inside my imported shape and extruded it upwards.
-I did this in order to make sure the top can properly fit into the base without slideing off or falling in.
+I did this in order to make sure the top can properly fit into the base without sliding off or falling in.
 After I had a proper cap, I filetted the now lifted interior cylinder so it more easily fits on top of the base.
 A sharp corner would not fit well with the curved walls of the base.
 I decided to try out a few more tools in OnShape, the first being a more trivial addition of text on the interior of the cap.
 The second tool I tried out, was implementing and tracing an image to add my own custom logo.
 As seen in figure 5.5, under the text I createad a raised image of varrying heights to excentuate the logo.
 In order to do this I imported the image and then used the sketch tool to trace the image.
 After I deleted the orginal image and was left with the traced version, I extruded the tracing at varrying heights which created the 3D logo on the interior of the cap.

 Issues: